erikanagamine/erikanagamine/README.md

 ### Hi there 👋

-Actualy I'm a 🔭 technical trainer.
+Actually I'm a 🔭 technical trainer.
 I've a extensive background as a Database Administrator and Data Engineer.
 Now I'm in a new jorney in data world: 🌱 I'm learning how to extract a better insights with data.

 I love to contribute in data communities 👯 and I'm speaker 😄.